The Story of Stanton Hall

 The home was completed only months before Stanton's death in 1859 and was occupied by Union troops during the Civil War.
 The family remained in residence until 1894, at which point the building was transformed into the Stanton College for Young Ladies and rechristened Stanton Hall.

 In 1938, the Pilgrimage Garden Club purchased and restored Stanton Hall to its former antebellum splendor.
-Officially designated a National Historic Landmark in 1974, the building is now furnished much as Frederick originally intended and offers a glimpse into the domestic life of a wealthy Natchez family.
+Officially designated a National Historic Landmark in 1974, the building is now furnished much as Frederick originally intended and offers a glimpse into the domestic life of a wealthy Natchez family, including many original pieces belonging to the Stanton family.

 Daily 30-minute walking tours are given of the home.
-After the tour, many guests stop to enjoy lunch at the adjacent Carriage House Restaurant, nationally known for its fine Southern cuisine.
+After the tour, many guests stop to enjoy a meal at the adjacent Carriage House Restaurant, open Wednesday through Sunday, 11-2.
+Nationally famous for it's Fried Chicken, Mint Julep's, and Southern Cuisine.

 601.446.6631 or 800.647.6742